yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/02_Hard_Part/15_Functions.lhs" class="cut">02_Hard_Part/<strong>15_Functions.lhs</strong></a>

-<h4 id="higher-level-functions">Higher Level Functions</h4>
+<h4 id="higher-order-functions">Higher Order Functions</h4>

 <%= blogimage("escher_polygon.png","Escher") %>

-To make things even better we should use higher level functions.
+To make things even better we should use higher order functions.
 What are these beast?
-Higher level functions are functions taking function as parameter.
+Higher order functions are functions taking function as parameter.

 Here are some examples: